cdl-geneseo/geneseo-dictionary/T/Tapped-Out.md

 # Tapped-Out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tapped-Out

 Created by  Unknown User (prv2), last modified on Dec 07, 2010

 (Adj.) - Out of money (e.x.
 I'm all tapped-out)